 Tulsa Times Two: The Dad Perspective

-My name is Stephen Kerckhoff, I am the father to Reese and Blythe and husband to my loving wife Jen.
+My name is Stephen Kerckhoff, I am the dad to twins Reese and Blythe and husband to my loving wife Jen.
 This weekend marked the longest weekend I have spent alone with my beautiful twin girls as their mother celebrated her best friend’s bachelorette party in Scottsdale, AZ.
 Here is our weekend and why my wife will think twice about ever leaving us again.

 The weekend started as I dropped them off for school Friday morning.
 I picked them up at 12 pm, fed them lunch, they ate a combined one-and-a-half nuggets and three fries, then thought they deserved juice and milk, after saying no 3 times I gave in… they owned me, and they knew it.
 After their 1.5-hour nap we went swimming at the Bryces, played the blanket game with Uncle Wally and ate cookies until we had to come home.
 The night came to a close around 8:30 pm, I felt like I beat the night because it only took me one hour to put them to sleep.